Expert Local Guide

 Epic Scottish Castles, Glencoe and the Hagrids Hut

-The adventure begins travelling north west into the Trossachs National Park for breakfast where we will prepare ourselves for a day of exploring some of Scotland’s most enchanting castle ruins: Doune, Finlarig, and Kilchurn.
+The journey heads north west into the Trossachs National Park for breakfast where we will prepare ourselves for a day of exploring some of Scotland’s most enchanting castle ruins: Doune, Finlarig, and Kilchurn.
 Then drive through Glencoe, one of Scotland’s most beautiful landscapes, locally known as ‘the valley of the weeping’.
 Here we will head up to where Hagrid’s Hut was located in Harry Potter and the Prisoner of Azkaban.
 Our final stop for the day will be the vibrant coastal town of Oban, the seafood capital of Scotland, where we will spend the night.

-On the second day, we wake up in the beautiful seaside town of Oban, enjoying incredible views over the western islands named the Inner Hebrides, including the Isles of Mull and Kerrera.
+On the third day, we wake up in the beautiful seaside town of Oban, enjoying incredible views over the western islands named the Inner Hebrides, including the Isles of Mull and Kerrera.
 Our first stop is Steall Falls, the incredible waterfall which is used as a backdrop in the Triwizard Tournament.
 After this you have two options:

 Option one: Board the 10:15am Jacobite Steam Train, a magical ride through the Scottish Highlands.